 - Do your homework.
 What markets are in your local area?
+What markets are in your local area?
+There are some websites that list markets and when they operate in your area.

 - What do the markets sell now that may be in competition to your items or that sell well?
 Are there buyers queuing up to buy your type of goods?